 Negotiate a settlement

-Normally I would not recommend paying a collection account if the creditor won’t remove it, because it won’t help your score.
-But, by paying it, it may help your odds of having that account removed when you dispute it.
+Normally I would not recommend paying a collection account if the creditor won’t remove it because it won’t help your score.
+But, paying may help your odds of having that account removed when you dispute it.

 If you don’t owe the creditor any money and the account is paid, they have nothing to gain by validating it.
-And since these collection agencies get tons of disputes, they may just ignore the ones that are paid.
+And since these collection agencies get tons of disputes, they may ignore the paid ones.

-It’s a fairly simple process, by following the advice in this article you can dispute your credit report with success.
-Here are some other articles you may find helpful.
+It’s a fairly simple process.
+By following the advice in this article, you can dispute your credit report with success.